 “It was one of the more challenging but certainly very rewarding,” said Co-founder Dominic Wright “Our client Seven Capital wanted to showcase Birmingham as an up and coming city and highlight its key development features within a 3D Printed model,”.
 Co-founder and Technical Director Max Reynard explained “Our challenge first was to get a very accurate model of Birmingham designed and then decide on how to construct and assemble this mass of buildings efficiently and precisely”.
 The project was entirely printed on Generation 3D’s Projet860 Pro full-color 3D Printer.

-This project is another milestone real 3D printing and goes a long way in demonstrating its uses.
+This project is another milestone in real 3D printing and goes a long way in demonstrating its uses.
 It demonstrates 3D printing’s ability on large scale projects to deliver real value to a customer away from the ‘hype’ around future potential.
-This is Generation 3Ds 14th large scale project for developers, architects or government entities in 2016 further cementing the notion that 3D printing is gaining momentum when it comes to rivalling other manufacturing processes.
+This is Generation 3Ds 14th large-scale project for developers, architects, or government entities in 2016 further cementing the notion that 3D printing is gaining momentum when it comes to rivaling other manufacturing processes.

 This was the first time Generation 3D and Seven Capital have collaborated and it was a valuable partnership by all accounts.
 John Treacy, International Sales Director for Seven Capital was quoted as saying “It is a huge success and we couldn’t be happier with the outcome”.
 Seven Capital are Birmingham’s largest property developer and continue to invest in highlighting Birmingham as an investment destination.

-For any more information or questions on 3D printing please contact me on email@example.com or https://generation3d.ae/contact/
+For any more information or questions on 3D printing please contact me at email@example.com or https://generation3d.ae/contact/